International Physicians

 “The COPs provide an opportunity to build a strong medical and public voice against the twin existential threats of nuclear war and the climate crisis.
 We must continue weaving the threads with collaborative action to raise public awareness on disarmament, climate justice and health.”

-IPPNW’s calls to all COP parties:
+IPPNW’s calls to all decision-makers:

 2. The global arms race costs immense resources and threatens human and planetary health.
 Disarmament and demilitarisation can help finance climate action.
 Cooperation and human security should be at the center of politics and decision-making.